Tillerino/scruse/README.md

 ## Compatibility

-In general, Scruse tries to be compatible with Jackson's default behaviour.
+In general, Jagger tries to be compatible with Jackson's default behaviour.
 Some of Jackson's annotations are supported, but not all and not each supported annotation is supported fully.

 ### Notable exceptions

 - With polymorphism, Jackson will always write and require a discriminator, even when explicitly limiting the type to a specific subtype.
-  Scruse will not write or require a discriminator when the subtype is known.
+  Jagger will not write or require a discriminator when the subtype is known.
 - Jackson requires `ParameterNamesModule` and compilation with the `-parameters` flag to support creator-based deserialization without
   @JsonProperty annotations.
-Scruse does not require this since this information is always present during annotation processing.
+Jagger does not require this since this information is always present during annotation processing.
-- Scruse will assign the default value of the property type to absent properties even when converters are used.
+- Jagger will assign the default value of the property type to absent properties even when converters are used.
   Jackson will always use the converter and invoke it with its default argument - _I think_.
-  An example of this is that Scruse will initialize an absent `Optional<Optional<T>>` property with `Optional.empty()` whereas Jackson will instead initialize it with `Optional.of(Optional.empty())`.
+  An example of this is that Jagger will initialize an absent `Optional<Optional<T>>` property with `Optional.empty()` whereas Jackson will instead initialize it with `Optional.of(Optional.empty())`.
   I asked here: https://github.com/FasterXML/jackson-modules-java8/issues/310